-Ever since my kids were tiny, I’ve dreamed of owning an RV.
-I fully admit that I’ve had plenty of romanticized visions of us happily rolling down the road together, singing 80s songs at the top of our lungs and waking up in ridiculously scenic places in our own personal home on wheels.
+Ever since my kids were tiny, I’ve dreamed of owning an RV and taking family RV trips together.
+I fully admit that I’ve had plenty of romanticized visions of us happily rolling down the road, singing 80s songs at the top of our lungs and waking up in ridiculously scenic places in our own personal home on wheels.

-Thinking about taking the leap and trying it out with your family?
-No matter what vehicle type, here are my top 10 tips for a successful RV trip with kids.
+If you’re looking to take the leap into RV travel with your family, here are my top 10 tips for taking RV trips with kids.

 1. Get your kids involved in the planning